A Quick Guide to the Project Management Office (PMO)

 • Organizational responses to new technologies and market changes.

-A project portfolio manager has several responsibilities including:
+A PMO director or project portfolio manager has several roles and responsibilities, including:

 • Assessing new project requests according to business goals.